 A UPC/EAN-13 barcode is a globally recognised unique number assigned to a product that allows wholesalers and retailers to track both stock management and sales of the product in their inventory system.

-Do I need a barcode?
+Do I need to get a barcode?

 How do barcodes work?